thomasbattram/thesis/index/thesis.utf8.md

 Given contrasting findings with the main MR analysis, where cg05575921-_AHRR_ methylation was not causally implicated in lung cancer, and the lower power in the one-sample analysis to detect an effect of equivalent size to the observational results (power = 19% at alpha = 0.05), a further two-sample MR was performed based on the four mQTLs using data from both CCHS (sample one) and the TRICL-ILCCO consortium (sample two).
 Results showed no strong evidence for a causal effect of DNA methylation on total lung cancer risk (OR=1.00 [95% CI=0.83,1.10] per SD increase) (__Figure \@ref(fig:sup-fig5-07)__).
 There was also limited evidence for an effect of cg05575921-_AHRR_ methylation when stratified by cancer subtype and smoking status (__Figure \@ref(fig:sup-fig5-07)__) and no strong evidence for heterogeneity of the mQTL effects (__Table \@ref(tab:sup-tab9-07)__).
 Conclusions were consistent when MR-Egger [@Bowden2015] was applied (__Figure \@ref(fig:sup-fig5-07)__) and when accounting for correlation structure between the mQTLs  (__Table \@ref(tab:sup-tab9-07)__).

-(ref:sup-fig5-07-cap) __Two-sample Mendelian randomization analysis of DNA methylation at _AHRR_ on lung cancer__ The top four plots assess the association of DNA methylation at _AHRR_ and different lung cancer subtypes.
+(ref:sup-fig5-07-cap) __Two-sample Mendelian randomization analysis of DNA methylation at _AHRR_ on lung cancer__.
+The top four plots assess the association of DNA methylation at _AHRR_ and different lung cancer subtypes.
 The bottom two plots assess the association between DNA methylation and all lung cancer after stratifying into groups of ever and never smokers.

+(ref:sup-fig5-07-scap) Two-sample Mendelian randomization analysis of DNA methylation at _AHRR_ on lung cancer

 \begin{figure}